queenofdowntime/queenofdowntime.github.io/blog/effective-remote-pair-programming.md

 There are just 4 tools you need to set up your seamless collaboration environment.
 2 have hideous, but not insurmountable, learning curves.
 1 is probably something you use often, if not all the time, and 1 requires minimal setup which you can then forget about.

+Because of these learning curves, this setup can be **very hard** to initially get into and become comfortable with, and it may end up not being worth the effort for some.
+All the tools are pretty neat on their own, so you may find one or two fit nicely within your current workflow.

 _This setup is the cumulative design of multiple teams/people across Pivotal, SAP and IBM.
 I have added a little extra sugar._